 Skip to Content

-Pros and Cons of Investing in a New Home for an Allen Rental Property
+Pros and Cons of Investing in a Newly Built Home

-Also, if you are an investor who loves a good bargain, buying a new home may not be the best recourse for you.
-This is because the price of a new construction isn’t always decided by the market or a previous owner, oftentimes leaving behind little room for negotiation.
+If you’re an investor who likes a good bargain, a new home purchase might not be the best choice.
+There is often room for negotiation in the price of new construction because it is not always set by the market or a previous owner.

-You need detailed market information like the kind all property owners partnered with Real Property Management One Source receive.
-We perform market assessments for all potential rental properties, ensuring that owners who partner with us have the tools and information they need to make the best possible investment decisions.
-For more information, contact us online or give us a call at 214-721-0727.
+You need detailed market information, like the kind offered to all Allen property owners working with Real Property Management One Source.
+We perform market assessments for all potential rental properties, ensuring owners who partner with us have the tools and information they need to make the best investment decisions.
+For more information, contact us online or at 214-721-0727.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.